 Where Dementia and memory loss is a concern, there are specific products designed to keep you safe at home.
 These include some products above, such as call barring phones and panic alarms, but there are also some additional aides to prevent memory loss and confusion from becoming a security issue.

-These include key safes, Dementia-friendly digital clocks and calendars and sensors to alert relatives and carers to any concerning movements.
+These include key safes, Dementia-friendly digital clocks with large digits and calendars and sensors to alert relatives and carers to any concerning movements.

 It’s more than possible to retain independence with a few simple steps – and choose elderly care at home for longer.
 Interested in finding out more about elderly care options?
 Would you like to invest in aides to help you to access elderly care at home for longer?